TdepbwT/gwpred/README.md

 ## Disclaimer

 This model is for educational and entertainment purposes only.
+Please gamble responsibly and within your means if using for betting purposes.